Hexagram 64 · ䷿

 Good fortune in second place means central and acting in right way.

 Before completion, attack brings misfortune.
-It furthers to cross the great water.
+It furthers one to cross the great water.

 Small Image